Geoff Blum: Arizona Diamondbacks

 On November 15, 2010, Blum signed a two-year contract worth $2.7 million with the Arizona Diamondbacks.
 In 2 years with the Diamondbacks, he appeared in a total of 40 games out of 326 possible games due to injury.
 He was released by the Diamondbacks on July 20, 2012.

 Broadcasting career

 On January 12, 2013, he was named a color analyst of the Houston Astros for Comcast SportsNet Houston, where he worked with Bill Brown and Alan Ashby.
 In 2017, he was teamed with a new play-by-play man in Todd Kalas.
-Blum and Kalas have served as broadcast partners for the Astros (under AT&T SportsNet Southwest) since 2017.
+Blum and Kalas have served as broadcast partners for the Astros (under Space City Home Network) since 2017.